 “You should put on a sweater.”
 Looking down, Kenst realized the mark on his skin had darkened enough to be seen through his white shirt.
 Saying a bad word under his breath, he pulled a sweater out of his school bag.

-D70 Mark of Arachnae shows
+D70 Mark of Arachnae shows – Pirka sees it

 “Hey – Riadn!”
 A shout came from behind them.